mobxjs/mobx-state-tree/docs/API/index.md

 targeted state tree node is destroyed.
 This is a useful alternative to managing cleanup methods yourself using the `beforeDestroy` hook.

-This methods returns the same disposer that was passed as argument.
+This method returns the same disposer that was passed as argument.

 Example:
 ```ts